 Differences Between Parole and Probation Officers

-What's the difference between a parole officer and a probation officer?
-While both deal with convicted criminals, parole officers deal with criminals who have served a prison sentence; probation officers help convicted criminals who have been granted probation—they don't have to go to prison, but they need help to keep from returning to a life of crime.
+A parole officer and a probation officer both perform different roles.
+While both deal with convicted criminals, parole officers deal with criminals who have served a prison sentence.
+Probation officers help convicted criminals who have been granted probation—they don't have to go to prison, but they need help to keep from returning to a life of crime.

-Every day in the United States, individuals are convicted of crimes.
-Sometimes they go to jail or prison, and other times they are sentenced to probation.
+Sometimes criminals go to jail or prison, and other times they are sentenced to probation.
 When convicted criminals are granted parole or sentenced to probation, they submit to the supervision of a government employee with specific job duties.

 The Individuals Supervised